luisfilipe89/smart_player/lib/providers/README.md

 - Phase 4: ✅ All services migrated to instance-based architecture
 - Phase 5: ✅ All screens migrated to use providers
 - Phase 6: ✅ Testing infrastructure added, old patterns cleaned up
+- Phase 7: ✅ **COMPLETE** - All static services migrated to instance-based providers
+  - ✅ AuthService → AuthServiceInstance with StreamProvider
+  - ✅ ConnectivityService → ConnectivityServiceInstance with reactive streams
+  - ✅ QRService → QRServiceInstance with provider-based actions
+  - ✅ ErrorHandlerService → ErrorHandlerServiceInstance with dependency injection
+  - ✅ LocationService → LocationServiceInstance with provider-based actions
+  - ✅ AccessibilityService → AccessibilityServiceInstance with StreamProvider
+  - ✅ HapticsService → HapticsServiceInstance with reactive settings
+  - ✅ CacheService → CacheServiceInstance with proper lifecycle management
+  - ✅ Navigation → Provider-managed navigation with global key for FCM callbacks
+  - ✅ SharedPreferences → Centralized provider with proper dependency injection

+## Architecture Completion

+**100% Riverpod Migration Achieved!** 🎉

+All services now use the instance-based pattern with proper dependency injection:
+- **No static singletons** (except global navigator key for FCM background callbacks)
+- **Consistent provider patterns** across all services
+- **Reactive state management** with StreamProvider and FutureProvider
+- **Proper lifecycle management** with auto-dispose providers
+- **Testable architecture** with easy mocking capabilities
+- **Centralized SharedPreferences** - No more direct SharedPreferences.getInstance() calls